ctaintor/chef-puma-service/README.md

 Requirements
 ------------
-This cookbook has only been tested on CentOS 6.5.
-Puma also ships with upstart scripts - if you would like this support, please submit a pull request.
+This cookbook has only been tested on CentOS 6.5 and will probably only work on RHEL machines.
+If you're interested in adding support for other OSes, fork it and send a pull request

 Attributes
 ----------